Berbere Farro and Ground Turkey Saute

 Heat a large saute pan with first portion of cooking oil over medium heat.
 Add collard greens with some salt.
 Saute until greens are tender, 7 to 14 minutes.
 Add a splash of water if the pan gets dry.
 Set the greens aside and return the pan to heat.

-Taste the turkey and season with some more salt and pepper, if needed.
+Taste the farro and season with some more salt and pepper, if needed.

-Serve the turkey saute with salsa on top and lemon wedges on the side.
+Serve the farro saute with yogurt and salsa on top and lemon wedges on the side.
 Enjoy!